psycopg/psycopg/docs/api/errors.rst

 called SQLSTATE (available in the `~Diagnostic.sqlstate` attribute of `Error.diag`).

-``psycopg3`` exposes a different class for each SQLSTATE value, allowing to write idiomatic error handling code according to specific conditions happening in the database:
+Psycopg exposes a different class for each SQLSTATE value, allowing to write idiomatic error handling code according to specific conditions happening in the database: